Last Updated: April 2026

 Wu Chow

-If you’re celebrating a special occasion and you want Chinese food, Wu Chow in downtown Austin is the spot.
-Wu Chow has iconic Chinese dishes like Lion’s Head meatballs, Hunan style beef, Singapore noodles, seafood bird’s nest, salt & pepper squid, pork dumplings, and whole fish.
+If you’re celebrating a special occasion and want Chinese food, Wu Chow in downtown Austin is the spot.
+Iconic dishes like Lion’s Head meatballs, Hunan-style beef, Singapore noodles, seafood bird’s nest, salt & pepper squid, pork dumplings, and whole fish.
+Happy hour Mon–Fri 5–6pm.

 Price Range: $$$